-Policy Position 2: Koeberg power plant design life must be extended by another 20 years by immediately undertaking the necessary technical and regulatory work.
+Decision 2: Koeberg power plant design life must be extended by another 20 years by undertaking the necessary technical and regulatory work.

-Policy Position 3: Support Eskom financially and legally to comply with MES over time, taking into account the energy security imperative and the risk of adverse economic impact.
+Decision 3: Support Eskom to comply with MES over time, taking into account the energy security imperative and the risk of adverse economic impact.